ashishgoyal197/c_plus_plus/README.md

 This repository is for data structure and algorithms solutions in c++ programming langauge.

 ## Stack
-1. Create Stack class with push and pop operations
+1. Create Stack class with push and pop operations - [link](Stack/new.cpp)
-2. Reverse of stack
-3. Insert element at given position.
+2. Insert element at given position - [link](Stack/InsertAtAnyIndex.cpp)

 ## Arrays
 1. 0's and 1's